BA (Hons) Acting for Stage & Screen (ALRA Endorsed)

 Method of delivery

-The BA Acting for Stage and Screen is a highly practical course which is taught through rehearsal, workshops, seminars, tutorials, work experience placements and masterclasses.
+The BA Acting for Stage and Screen is a highly practical course which is taught face-to-face through rehearsal, workshops, seminars, tutorials, work experience placements and masterclasses.
 Critical thinking work is presented using a range of approaches including blogs, vlogs, digital portfolios etc. It is reflective and research based and designed to support your practical training.
 Students have 26 hours of contact time per week.
 Classes will be approximately 10-14 students and learning will take place in rehearsal studios, theatre spaces, film and media suites and on work placements.
 Independent learning is expected outside of contact hours and will include learning lines, text analysis work, character and contextual research, professional development activities and reflective practice.

 How will I be assessed